Skip to content

 graph TB

-subgraph network["Docker Compose Network"]
+subgraph network["Docker Compose Network (sync-network)"]

 direction TB